lucylow/salty-wet-man/README.md

 ## Introduction &#x1F499;

 * Defining NSFW material is subjective and the task of identifying these images is **non-trivial**
-* Identification into two categories:
+* Salty-Wet-Man identifies images into two categories:

   * [SFW] positively trained for **neutral images** that are safe for work